 Selected as one of Pennsylvania State Library Association's Top 40 (or so) 2012 Titles (2013 PSLA Conference)

-His presentation is based on his six trips to Auschwitz over the last seven years.
-He can also add information to his presentation about any of the major concentration camps (Buchenwald, Sachsenhausen, Mauthausen, Dachau, and Neuengamme, for example) to give students a broader background about the subject.
-He has visited all of these camps and many more as he conducted research for his books on the Holocaust.
+My presentation is based on his six trips to Auschwitz over the last seven years.
+Ican also add information to my presentation about any of the major concentration camps (Buchenwald, Sachsenhausen, Mauthausen, Dachau, and Neuengamme, for example) to give students a broader background about the subject.
+I have visited all of these camps and many more as I conducted research for my books on the Holocaust.
 He says:

 My standard presentation introduces students to the subject of the Holocaust: the years leading up to World War II in Germany and the origination of the Nazi concentration camps.
 I describe how Auschwitz was created and explain its rapid transformation from a prison camp to a death camp.
 I outline the various groups of prisoners who were incarcerated and murdered there.
 I conclude by discussing the final days of Auschwitz, the fate of the prisoners alive when the camp was evacuated, the war crime trials of its Nazi guards and commandant, and its present state as a museum.
 I can tailor all aspects of my presentation to suit any curriculum.
 Throughout my presentation, I read primary source passages to illustrate what the camp was like.

-His PowerPoint presentation includes many evocative images that he took when visiting Auschwitz and other camps.
+My PowerPoint presentation includes many evocative images that I took when visiting Auschwitz and other camps.
 This presentation is suitable for students aged 12 and up who are studying the Holocaust.

 Purchase the Book at Amazon